 BI.ZONE at the Cyber Polygon session in Davos: more than 80% of companies worldwide are not ready for cyber crisis

-World Economic Forum in Davos held the first session associated with the Cyber Polygon project— an annual international online exercise for tackling global cyberthreats.
-The exercise is an official initiative of the Forum and BI.ZONE, as well as the first collaborative initiative between WEF and a Russian company under the umbrella of the Centre for Cybersecurity.
+The World Economic Forum in Davos held the first session associated with the Cyber Polygon project— an annual international online exercise for tackling global cyber threats.
+The exercise is an official initiative of the Forum and BI.ZONE, as well as the first collaborative initiative between the Forum and the Russian company under the umbrella of the Centre for Cybersecurity.

-The exchange of best practices and the development of collaboration—these are the main goals of Cyber Polygon, which this year will be held on July 8, on the eve of the III International Cybersecurity Congress (ICC).
-The first exercise took place in June 2019, and was attended by Sberbank, New Development Bank (China), Transtelecom (one of the largest telecommunication companies in Kazakhstan), MTS (one of the largest telecommunication companies in Russia), as well as the Department of Information and Communications Technology of the Philippine Government.
+The exchange of best practices and the development of collaboration—these are the main goals of Cyber Polygon, which this year will be held on July 8, on the eve of the third International Cybersecurity Congress (ICC).
+The first exercise took place in June 2019, and was attended by Sberbank, New Development Bank (China), Transtelecom (one of the largest telecommunication companies in Kazakhstan), MTS (one of the largest telecommunication companies in Russia) as well as the Department of Information and Communications Technology of the Philippine Government.
 Spectators from 24 countries joined the online broadcast of Cyber Polygon.
-The results obtained during the exercise unambiguously prove the effectiveness of cooperation—during the training the participants exchanged data about the detected cyberthreats through the BI.ZONE ThreatVision platform, and this increased the speed of incident response by 7 times.
-More details are published in the report available on Cyber Polygon’s official website.
+The results obtained during the exercise unambiguously prove the effectiveness of cooperation—during the training, the participants exchanged data about the detected cyber threats through the BI.ZONE ThreatVision platform, and this increased the speed of incident response by 7 times.
+More details are available in the report on Cyber Polygon’s official website.